Skip to main content

 For ISF research, click here.

-Z-Score training was developed in the early 2000s.
-In addition to training the amounts of various brain waves, it can also target the communication between brain regions (e.g., the amount of information shared, and how quickly its shared).
-Many sites (up to 19) can be trained at the same time.
-It can use information from a database of brain EEG recordings to help guide training.
+Z-Score neurofeedback was developed in the early 2000s.
+In addition to training the amounts of various brainwaves, it can also target the communication between different brain regions.
+Multiple EEG sites (up to 19) can be trained at the same time.
+Z-Score training uses information from large EEG databases to help guide the neurofeedback process.